Corruption in India: Politics

 Corruption in India is a problem that has serious implications for protecting the rule of law and ensuring access to justice.
 As of December 2009, 120 of India's 542 parliament members were accused of various crimes, under India's First Information Report procedure wherein anyone can allege another to have committed a crime.

 Many of the biggest scandals since 2010 have involved high-level government officials, including Cabinet Ministers and Chief Ministers, such as the 2010 Commonwealth Games scam (₹70000 crore), the Adarsh Housing Society scam, the Mining Scandal in Karnataka, and the Cash for Vote scams along with the Electoral Bond scam.
-There have also been decades of numerous state and local level scams, for example the Saradha group financial scandal, the Narada sting operation, the Rose Valley financial scandal,the West Bengal teacher recruitment scam, the 2024 Sandeshkhali violence and the 2024 Pune Porsche car crash.
+There have also been decades of numerous state and local level scams, for example the Saradha group financial scandal, the Narada sting operation, the Rose Valley financial scandal, the West Bengal teacher recruitment scam, the 2024 Sandeshkhali violence and the 2024 Pune Porsche car crash.

+In February 2024, the Supreme Court of India struck down the Electoral Bonds Scheme as unconstitutional, citing that it violated the right to information and facilitated 'quid pro quo' arrangements between corporations and political parties.
+Data released subsequently by the State Bank of India revealed that several companies under investigation by federal agencies had purchased significant amounts of bonds.

 Lack of accountability

-Since the anti-corruption departments in India exist as defunct outfits, the corrupt bureaucrats and politicians keep committing acts of corruption with impunity.
-This fact is also stated in its annual country report released in April 2022 by the U.S. Department of State.

-In an exclusive section, "Corruption and Lack of Transparency in Government", the report asserts that the law provides criminal penalties for corruption by officials at all levels of government in India.
-However, officials frequently engaged in corrupt practices with impunity while there were numerous reports of government corruption during the year.

-The U.S. report further reveals that a lack of accountability for official misconduct persisted at all levels of government in India, contributing to widespread impunity.
-While investigations and prosecutions of individual cases took place, lax enforcement, a shortage of trained police officers, and an overburdened and under-resourced court system contributed to a low number of convictions, the report said.
+A 2021 U.S. State Department report asserts that the law provides criminal penalties for corruption by officials at all levels of government in India.
+However, there were numerous reports of government corruption during the year.
+Corruption was present at multiple levels of government in India and officials frequently engaged in corrupt practices with impunity.
+While investigations and prosecutions of individual cases took place, lax enforcement, a shortage of trained police officers, and an overburdened and under-resourced court system contributed to a low number of convictions.

+The corresponding 2023 and 2025 U.S. State Department reports struck a slightly more hopeful note, saying that the government generally implemented anti-corruption laws effectively.
+However, reports of corruption persisted, both by whistleblowers to the national anti-corruption ombudsman and by NGOs.

-The U.S. report adds that corruption in India happens at different levels including the payment of bribes to expedite services such as police protection, school admission, water supply, and government assistance.
+All three of the 2021, 2023 and 2025 reports singled out bribes to expedite services such as police protection, school admission, water supply, and government assistance as problem areas.